 This Pineapple Dream is one of those recipes that’s been floating around for years – and for good reason… it’s AMAZING!
 It’s a light, fluffy dessert of crushed pineapple, cream cheese, and whipped topping, all sandwiched between layers of a delicious graham cracker crust.

 It’s the perfect summer dessert that y’all are just going to devour.
-It also makes a killer potluck dessert.
+It also makes for an amazing potluck dessert.
 Everyone will be asking for the recipe!
 Y’all are gonna love it!

 Recipe Card